 Selling your recipes is an exciting path to success if you want to turn your passion for food into a way to make money.
 It’s one of the top ways home cooks and food bloggers monetize their hard work, and it offers some incredible opportunities.
 A lot of cooks and foodies want to sell their recipes to capitalize on their talent, but it can be difficult to know where to start.
 You might find the options online overwhelming or feel like you’re not yet experienced enough to start selling your recipes.

 This guide is designed to make getting started with selling your recipes a lot easier.
-We’ll take a look at who you could sell them to, how to do it, and any legal considerations you might need to take into account before you get started.
+We’ll focus on selling to food businesses in depth (pricing, portfolios, and finding buyers) plus cover other routes including digital downloads, subscriptions, and food blog monetization.
 Plus, you’ll learn how to price your recipe to sell it for a fair price.

 The good news is that you have several options if you want to sell your recipes to someone else.
-The types of businesses you might look at as potential buyers include food magazines and websites, food companies, food equipment companies, and restaurants.
+Potential buyers include food manufacturers, meal kit companies (e.g. HelloFresh), ingredient brands, food magazines, and online recipe platforms.

 Each of these business types is often interested in buying recipes to help market their own products, services, or content.
 So there’s plenty of opportunity to find the right buyer.